Benjamin J. Davis Jr.: Political career

-Davis became radicalized through his role as defense attorney in the 1933 trial of Angelo Herndon, a 19-year-old black Communist who had been charged with violating a Georgia law against "attempting to incite insurrection", because he tried to organize a farm workers' union.
-Davis asked the International Juridical Association to review his brief.
+Davis became radicalized through his role as defense attorney in the 1933 trial of Angelo Herndon, a 19-year-old black communist who had been charged with violating a Georgia law against "attempting to incite insurrection", because he tried to organize a farm workers' union.
+Davis and John H. Geer were hired by the International Labor Defense (ILD) to represent Herndon..
+They consulted with the International Juridical Association on their brief to the court.
 During the trial, Davis faced angry, racist opposition from the judge and public.
 He was impressed with the rhetoric and bravery of Herndon and his colleagues.
 After giving concluding arguments, he joined the Communist Party himself.

 Herndon was convicted and sentenced to 18–20 years in jail.
 He was freed after April 26, 1937, when, by a 5-to-4 margin, the United States Supreme Court ruled Georgia's Insurrection Law to be unconstitutional.

 Davis moved to Harlem, New York in 1935, joining the Great Migration of blacks out of the South to northern cities.
 He worked as editor of the Communist Party's newspaper targeted to African-Americans, The Negro Liberator.
 He later became president of the CPUSA's official English-language daily, the Daily Worker.
+He was in the same party cell as Marvel Cooke, Richard Wright, and Ollie Harrington.

-In 1943, Davis was elected under the then-used system of proportional representation to fill a city council seat being vacated by Adam Clayton Powell Jr. to run for Congress.
-Davis was reelected in 1945, this time to a four-year term.
+In 1943, Davis became the first black communist elected to public office in the United States when he was elected to the city council under the then-used system of proportional representation, filling a seat being vacated by Adam Clayton Powell Jr. to run for Congress.
+Davis's support extended far beyond the Communist Party; he earned 56% of first-choice votes in Harlem and was endorsed by numerous black celebrities.
+(Note: Including athletes Canada Lee and Joe Louis, civil rights activists Audley Moore, George B. Murphy Jr. and Julian Steele, labor leader Ferdinand Smith, performers Count Basie, Cab Calloway, Ted Curson, Duke Ellington, Ella Fitzgerald, Lionel Hampton, W. C. Handy, Coleman Hawkins, Billie Holiday, Lena Horne, Rex Ingram, Jimmie Lunceford, Charlie Parker, Pearl Primus, Luckey Roberts, Paul Robeson, Hazel Scott, Art Tatum, Fredi Washington, Josh White, Mary Lou Williams and Teddy Wilson, politicians J. Raymond Jones and Adam Clayton Powell Jr., religious leaders Ethelred Brown, Father Divine, James Herman Robinson and M. Moran Weston, and writers Harold Cruse, Countee Cullen, Langston Hughes, Alain LeRoy Locke and Richard Wright.
+He enjoyed support from several non-black celebrities as well, including José Ferrer, Doris Lessing, Walter Lowenfels, Merle Miller and Jose Yglesias.)
+He was reelected in 1945, this time to a four-year term, with over 75% of first-choice votes in Harlem.
+He was the second communist elected to the council, the first being Peter Cacchione in 1941.